 However, 80% of Niger's total land area is covered by the Sahara desert making arable land (land good for farming) very hard to come by in Niger today.
 The spreading of the Sahara desert chases farmers away from their farm lands leaving many farmers with nothing but absolute poverty.

-The Republic of Niger has a total population of about 22.3 million people (as of 2018) with the population growth rate hovering around 3.8%.
-A greater part of Niger's population lives in rural areas mostly as poor subsistence farmers who grow crops (mainly millet) and rear animals (mostly cattle, sheep and goats) just to feed themselves and their families.
+The Republic of Niger has a total population of about 22.3 million people with the population growth rate hovering around 3.8%.
+A greater part of Niger's population lives in rural areas mostly as poor subsistence farmers who grow crops (mostly millet) and rear animals (mostly cattle, sheep and goats) just to feed themselves and their families.

 Niger, just like its neighboring countries, is blessed with abundance of natural resources.
 Niger is blessed with uranium, gold, coal, iron ore, tin, phosphates, molybdenum, gypsum, etc.